malikhaiderkhan/bookstore/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse, my Learning partner and Standup Team for supporting me.
+I would like to thank Microverse, my Learning partner, Morning Session group and Standup Team for supporting me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>